-Energy professionals seeking to understand how branding electricity differs from other products.
+Executives in all fields relating to energy seeking to understand how branding electricity differs from other products.
 For Energy marketers & branding experts seeking to transform utilities into brands to make them relevant in the 21st century.
 Anyone working with energy companies who seeks to know how to engage the consumer in the most efficient ways.
+Solution providers, consultants and innovators that seek out to change the energy space.
 Branding is the underlying philosophy needed for both electric retailers and suppliers as well as transmission and distribution.
 The conference is for individuals and organizations that realize the rules of the electricity space have changed and want to be informed of what lies ahead.
 The focused scope of the conference – Energy Branding – ensures that participants will grasp the concept in detail and obtain a working knowledge of it.
 And the broad approach, as reflected in the various tracks, ensures that relevant influential factors are not overlooked.
 Lastly, the conference is held in Reykjavik.
 Reykjavik’s name (direct translation: Steaming Bay) is actually derived from the steam the Viking settlers saw coming from the ground and which, centuries later, was used to make electricity.
 Energy is therefore at the very heart of Reykjavik.